borisu/bricks/README.md

 Set of C++ abstract interfaces and pluggable implementations for microservices network services patterns.

 ❗The project is in early stages under active development.
-Help if you you think it is valuable.❗
+Help, if you think it is valuable.❗

 ## About

-The goal of the bricks project is to abstract the microservices communication patterns.
-By using abstract interface which hides the actual provider, developer is enabled to replace the communication engine at any time, use several engines in parallel in a uniform manner, avoid vendor lock-in, and mostly important replace networking services by mock objects which improves drastically the testability of your services.
+The goal of the bricks project is to suggest API framework and POC implementations for the microservices communication patterns.
+By using abstract interface which hides the actual provider, developer is enabled to replace the communication engine at any time, use several engines in parallel in a uniform manner, avoid vendor lock-in, and mostly important replace networking services by mock objects, which improves drastically the testability of your C++ network services applications.

 Current supported communication paradigms are :-
 - Publish/Subscribe (aka producer/consumer).